-Free version for non-profit use (but not state government) Highcharts is one of the most versatile and widely used visual presentation packages on the web.
+Free version for non-profit use (but not state government)

 Highchart presentations can be generated from a cloud-based tool in addition to being programmed with JavaScript.
-You can display the charts you generate directly from the highcharts cloud or you can copy the JavaScript code generated by the cloud tool and use it in your own JavaScript applications.
+You can display the charts you generate directly from the Highcharts cloud or you can copy the JavaScript code generated by the cloud tool and use it in your own JavaScript applications.